A Comprehensive Guide to Oral HPV & Oral Cancer Screening

 I am confident this is the most comprehensive guide you will find on the internet regarding Oral HPV and Oral Cancer Screening.

-In this guide, I will share with you my knowledge around oral HPV and treatments available.
+In this guide, I will share with you my knowledge of oral HPV and available treatments.

 My name is Dr. Rana Shahi, DDS, MS, MSD, and owner of LA Periodontics & Implant Specialists --- which is one of the leading periodontal centers in Los Angeles and Brentwood, California.

 So if you're searching to learn as much as you can about Oral HPV and oral cancer screening, I hope that you will find value in this guide.

 Diplomate, American Board of Periodontology

 Are You at Risk for HPV and Oral Cancer?